Dewaldlab/.github/profile/README.md

 ## Hi there 👋

 This is the organization for the Dewaldlab at PTHMS.
-Here we store code related to all the different labs, projects, utlities, etc. If you have questions, contact one of the owners (currently Thomas, Ahalya, and Ana Maria).
+Here we store code related to all the different labs, projects, utlities, etc. If you have questions, contact one of the admins (currently Thomas, Ahalya, and Ana Maria).
 <!--

 **Here are some ideas to get you started:**